How many Aboriginal and Torres Strait Islander people are on the NDIS?

 These are the communities Tegrity works in every week — including Redfern, Marrickville and across the Inner West.

-Why culturally safe, Aboriginal-led support matters
+Why culturally safe, Aboriginal-owned support matters

 The AIHW defines cultural safety as care that is judged by the person receiving it, not the person giving it — care that understands culture, acknowledges difference, and is actively respectful of it, so that no interaction leaves a person feeling diminished.4 In disability support, that's the difference between a plan someone uses and one they quietly walk away from.